Monday, November 19, 2012

 After 20 minutes, use the canning tongs to take them out and let them sit in an undisturbed area for about 12-24 hours.
 Voila!

-It was a long process and we learned a lot today.
-I think it took us about 2 hours start to finish.
-We can't wait to try the next batch now that we know what the hell we're doing!
+It was a long process and I learned a lot today.
+I think it took about 2 hours start to finish.
+Totally can't wait to try the next batch now that I know what the hell I'm doing!

-We used practically every single pot and mixing bowl in the kitchen!
-And we haven't even made dinner yet!
+I used practically every single pot and mixing bowl in the kitchen!
+And I haven't even made dinner yet!
 At least I have the day off tomorrow, I'll postpone dishes until then.

 For now, I'll just enjoy my glass of wine and listen to the fruits of our labor softly popping in the background.